Tarrasch/ravens-test/README.markdown

 In fact, I did almost no changes at all to the `solve()` function!
 That is amazing, because it means that my representations for the second project where described at a low level.
-Furthermore, the intermediete representation extracted from the images are equivelent to my hand written ones for project 2.
+Furthermore, the intermediate representation extracted from the images are equivalent to my hand written ones for project 2.
 Naturally, this was my intention and not a coincidence, but this too verifies that my second project worked at a quite low level already.